ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/_includes/auth.md

 1. Ad-hoc methods for different [authentication modes](../../../concepts/connect.md#auth-modes) with explicit parameter transfer.
 2. A method that determines the authentication mode and the necessary parameters from the environment where the application is run.

-Usually, a token generation object is created before initializing the {{ ydb-short-name }} driver and passed as a parameter to its builder.
+Usually, you create a token generation object before you initialize the {{ ydb-short-name }} driver, and you pass the object to the driver constructor as a parameter.
 The C++ and Go SDKs additionally let you work with multiple databases and token generation objects through a single driver.

 If a token generation object is not defined, the driver won't add any authentication information to requests.
 This may let you successfully connect to locally deployed {{ ydb-short-name }} clusters that require no authentication.
 For all databases available over the network, such requests will be rejected with an authentication error returned.